What You Need to Know About Property Tax in Texas

 Is Real Estate Tax the Same as Property Tax?

 Not entirely.
-Texas property tax refers to assessing both real property (meaning land, buildings or structures, land improvements, and growing improvements like vines or orchards) and business personal property, like tangible assets and business-owned inventory used to produce income.
+Texas property tax refers to assessing both real property—meaning land, buildings or structures, land improvements, and growing improvements like vines or orchards—and business personal property, like tangible assets and business-owned inventory used to produce income.

 How Are Property Tax Values Determined in Texas?

-The assessment date for all property tax in Texas, regardless of property type, is January 1, each year.
+Generally, the assessment date for all property tax in Texas, regardless of property type, is January 1, each year.
 Learn how business personal property and real property tax values are determined below.

 Business Personal Property